According to Ayurveda, infertility occurs when a person’s reproductive tissue or Shukra dhatu remains bereft of nutrition.

 Avoid potato chips, frozen dinners, cold cuts, gravies, ranch dressing, salty snacks, artificial flavorings and colorings.

-Excess alcohol, caffeine, tobacco, soda, smoking, red meat, refined carbohydrates such as pasta, white bread and rice, increase and exacerbate
+Excess alcohol, caffeine, tobacco, soda, smoking, red meat, refined carbohydrates such as pasta, white bread and rice, increase and exacerbate female infertility.

 Maintain A Healthy Weight